consbio/tpkutils/README.md

 ### Export to disk
 You can export the tile package to disk.
-Files are written to 'zoom/x_y.[ext]' where [ext] is one png or jpg.
+Files are written to '[z]/[x]/[y].[ext]' where [ext] is one png or jpg.
+Alternative file names can be provided using the `--path-format` option.

 By default, tiles will be written in the 'arcgis' tile scheme.
-If using tiles in an XYZ tile server or client, use the 'xyz' tile scheme.
+If using tiles in an XYZ tilevserver or client, use the 'xyz' tile scheme.

 Output directory must be empty.
 ```